-A Need for Professional Advisors that Have Expertise in Social Security and Medicare
+A Need for Professional Advisors with Expertise in Social Security

-- Provide a centralized web-centric educational platform whereby professionals may take an online five-module self-study course that provides them with the basic and advanced foundation of knowledge in the areas of Social Security rules and procedures, including training and implementation of software so that they can collect and analyze clients' data, answer questions, provide what-if advice and planning, and generate a written report to hand out to their clients as to how to maximize their Social Security benefits.
+To provide a centralized web-centric educational platform whereby professionals may take an online five-module self-study program that provides them with the basic and advanced foundation of knowledge in the areas of Social Security rules and procedures, including training and implementation of software so that they can collect and analyze clients' data, answer questions, provide what-if advice and planning, and generate a written report to hand out to their clients as to how to maximize their Social Security benefits.

-- Provide members with an opportunity to demonstrate their proficiency in this specialized knowledge by taking a competency final exam.
-Members who successfully complete the entire five-module program and pass the final exam are considered Registered Social Security Analysts® and are permitted to use the professional credential RSSA® after their name.
+To provide members with an opportunity to demonstrate their proficiency in this specialized knowledge by taking a competency final exam.
+Members who successfully complete the entire five-module program and pass the final exam are considered Registered Social Security Analysts and are permitted to use the professional credential RSSA after their name.

-- Fill the void – Providing the public demand for knowledgeable social security professionals with access to a network of RSSA® credentialed professionals – Registered Social Security Analysts® that can advise individuals when to file, how to file, where to file and what to file to maximize their Social Security benefits for themselves and their spouses.
+To fill the void – Providing the public demand for knowledgeable social security professionals with access to a network of RSSA credentialed professionals – Registered Social Security Analysts that can advise individuals when to file, how to file, where to file and what to file to maximize their Social Security benefits for themselves and their spouses.

 To provide innovative marketing tools and programs to attract new clients that seek professional advice on Social Security issues.